Emma-Gairin/RadarOmics/README.md

 |ENSDARG00000018765 |brain_development |

+### Dimensional reduction and plotting - PCA with "group"

 Once the dataset is uploaded, we first explore the data with method = **"pca"** and plot the results.
 ```r
 dim_reduction_output = dim_reduction(